 Where and why do I need to keep my PSR reports?

 PSR reports must be kept on hand and made available for review if requested by a Ministry of Labour (MOL) inspector, a warehouse health and safety committee or representative before a rack system is put into use.
-It has to state somewhere in there that a qualified knowledgeable person reviewed the rack and concluded that it is safe to use.
+It has to include the signature of the engineer that reviewed the rack and concluded that it is safe to use.